 Sometimes, you might need to quickly put together a poster, or a social media image, or maybe a featured image for a blog.
 Maybe you need to do all three.
-However, you designers may not always be available, and you may lack the expertise to create them from the scratch.
+However, your designers may not always be available, and you may lack the expertise to create them from scratch.
 What do you do then?

 That’s where a tool like Canva can really help.